 Connecting to Apple CarPlay

-If your vehicle’s infotainment system has the ability to run Apple CarPlay, getting started is easy.
-For wired Apple CarPlay setup:
+If the vehicle’s infotainment system has the ability to run Apple CarPlay, getting started is easy.

-- Connect your iPhone to the vehicle via a USB cable.
+Step 3: Connect an iPhone to the vehicle via a USB cable.
 Your vehicle may have several USB ports, so read the owner’s manual to find out which one you should use for CarPlay.
+It typically has a CarPlay or smartphone icon on or near the port cap.

-- Your infotainment screen should display a message asking if you would like to enable CarPlay, and a similar message may appear on your iPhone as well.
+Step 4: What appears next depends on the car model.
+Your infotainment screen should display a message asking if you would like to enable CarPlay, and a similar message may appear on your iPhone.
 This will enable you to use CarPlay while your phone is locked and stored safely in the vehicle.

 That’s it for setting up a wired connection, but there may be a few extra steps required in some cases.
 Depending on your vehicle, the infotainment system may require you to enable CarPlay in a settings menu.
 Some systems have Apple CarPlay and Android Auto turned off by default, but the process to enable the services is usually quick and painless.